 The King’s Lynn Town Guides led with the ‘Discover Hanseatic Lynn’ walks.
 Each walk was an hour-long tour of the town’s key Hanseatic buildings.
 Walks were free to attend but were booked at the Tourist Information Centre.

 Music was provided on the main stage in King’s Staithe Square courtesy of the Pot of Gold Shantymen, The Shackleton Trio and Bear Club.
 Bear Club performed at Festival Too in 2018 and were so popular they were invited back for the Christmas Light Switch-on event.

 For much more information please visit the official King’s Lynn Hanse Festival website.

 The annual Hanse Day celebrations in King’s Lynn all began as we know it in 2009 when the Borough Council organised the town’s first ever Hanse Festival, and maritime merriment was had by all.
 During the festival weekend visitors enjoyed the sound of sea shanties and songs of the sea along the quayside, street theatre, an al-fresco food fair, heritage walk and much more maritime merriment.
 The majestic Lisa von Lubeck, a 15th Century caravel reconstruction, cruised up the River Great Ouse from its port in Lubeck, Germany to greet the crowds on the King’s Lynn quayside.

 As seen in the above video, for 2014 the International Hanse Day in King’s Lynn was a massive three-day celebration, with people being entertained by a rich and colourful selection of dance, music, activities for all the family and food & craft markets, culminating with the headlining internationally-renowned classical choral ensemble The Mediaeval Baebes.

-Building upon all previous celebrations, This year’s International Hanse Day will be a truly spectacular weekend for the town, celebrating the historic town’s international connections and rich maritime heritage.
+Building upon all previous celebrations, This year’s International Hanse Day will be part of a superb weekend for the town, celebrating the historic town’s international connections and rich maritime heritage.